google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/optimize-encoding-and-transfer.markdown

 ### Lossless vs. lossy compression

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.lossless-vs-lossy %}
+{% include modules/takeaway.liquid list=page.key-takeaways.lossless-vs-lossy %}

 For certain types of data, such as source code for a page, or an executable file, it is critical that a compressor does not alter or lose any of the